Welcome! Type "help" for available commands.

 Claude Code ships with a CLI that can run slash commands without opening the desktop client.
 This document records the small set of commands that keep a terminal workflow fast: run lint checks, hand stack traces to /analyze, and trigger project-specific helpers.

-And while Claude Code has many tools and agentic behaviors of its own built in behind the scenes, commands are a great way (in my opinion) to dip your toes into agentic behavior for coding.
+And while Claude Code has many tools and agentic behaviors of its own built in behind the scenes, commands are a good way to start with agentic behavior for coding.

 Below I show how I've been customizing Claude Code.